 When you combine one of these top-notch VoIP providers with Zendesk integration, you truly get a combination that is worth more than the sum of its parts.
 Just considering the ability to keep automated digital records of conversations—audio as well as auto-transcribed—makes this combination a winner.
 Add to that that the prices of VoIP services are actually cheaper than old-fashioned phones, and add to that all of the other features and integrations available, and you’ve got yourself the no-brainer of the century.

-Phillip Richardson writes for Top10.com as a tech writer.
-Phillip has worked in the IT sector for 13+ years.
-He holds a BSc (Hons) in Audio and Music Technology and a PhD. in Acoustics from Anglia Ruskin University, Cambridge.
-Phillip has amassed a wealth of technical skills throughout his varied career, with highlights including roles as Laboratory IT Manager at the University of Cambridge, Linux Engineer on a British Atlantic Survey expedition, and IT Officer at Newnham College.
+Phillip Richardson writes for Top10.com as a tech writer with 13+ years of experience in IT.
+He holds a BSc in Audio and Music Technology and a PhD in Acoustics from Anglia Ruskin University.
+His career includes roles as Laboratory IT Manager at the University of Cambridge, Linux Engineer on a British Atlantic Survey expedition, and IT Officer at Newnham College.